 Why do I have to go to family mediation before I can go to court?

 Mediation is the Government’s and Courts preferred method of resolving disputes on family matters.
-So if you have a dispute about finances on a divorce or separation, or if you cannot agree the parenting arrangements, the courts agree that the best people to try to reach an agreement on the way forward are the people in dispute themselves.
+So if you have a dispute about finances on a divorce or separation, or if you cannot agree on the parenting arrangements, the courts agree that the best people to try to reach an agreement on the way forward are the people in dispute themselves.

 This is especially so where children are involved, it is widely recognised that the people best placed to make a decision regarding the ongoing arrangements about their children are the parents themselves.